Mint Octopus, based in Cambridge, UK. Contact: email@example.com

 We confirm that we never sell your data and won’t use your information for any other purposes unless we are required to do so by law.

 We may contact you from time to time about developments in the industry, our products and promotional offers by email, post or telephone.
 You can unsubscribe/opt out at any time by clicking the ‘unsubscribe’ link in any of our communications or by contacting us using the details at the beginning of this Policy.
 All contact is made by one of our team members and to confirm we do not use an automated decision making system to decide how to contact you.

 We may share your personal information with:

-- our IT service and infrastructure providers that we use as part of our support offering, website and IT storage solutions
+- IT service and infrastructure providers that we use as part of our support offering, website and IT storage solutions.

-- any other third party entities who perform functions on our behalf and who also provide services to us, such as accountants or lawyers
+- Other third party entities who perform functions on our behalf and who also provide services to us, such as accountants or lawyers.

 - any other third parties as required by law or for the purposes of crime (including fraud), to prevent or investigate breaches of, or to enforce, our terms and conditions, to respond to or investigate security vulnerabilities, or to respond to emergencies, and to protect the rights of third parties.